 I count 9 simple, basic ingredients to put together the most AMAZINGLY DELICIOUS meal.
 Served over pasta it is pure perfection.

-I do not know the author of this recipe but would love to give credit to the author!
+I do not know the author of this recipe for The BEST Tomato Basil Chicken, but would love to give credit to the author!
 If anyone ever sees this and knows the author please please let me know who it is so I can give them full credit for this absolutely amazing dish!